twilio/voice-quickstart-android/README.md

                 // Clear list of ABIs
                 reset()

-                // Specify each architecture currently supported by the Video SDK include "armeabi-v7a", "arm64-v8a", "x86", "x86_64"
+                // Specify each architecture currently supported by the Voice SDK include "armeabi-v7a", "arm64-v8a", "x86", "x86_64"

                 // Specify that we do not want an additional universal SDK